On approximations of the redshift-space bispectrum and power spectrum multipoles covariance matrix: Diagonal approximation: effects in simulations

 In order to quantify the effect of assuming a diagonal covariance matrix, we compare the cosmological constraints for an analysis involving the power spectrum and bispectrum monopole and quadrupoles, using both the full covariance matrix and the diagonal approximation.
 In this approximation, all off-diagonal correlations for the power spectrum, the bispectrum, and the cross power-spectrum bispectrum are set to zero (see Figure~\ref{fig: sketch}).

-In what follows we compute constraints (i.e., recovered values and estimated errors) of the key cosmological parameters under different approximations and conditions.
-For both dark matter N-body (\textsc{Quijote}) and galaxy mocks (\textsc{Patchy}) simulations we compute the following four cases: \begin{itemize} \item{} Best-fit parameters and errors from Markov Chain Monte Carlo (MCMC) posteriors using the full covariance matrix. \item{} Best-fit parameters and errors from Markov Chain Monte Carlo (MCMC) posteriors using the diagonal covariance matrix. \item{} Mean and scatter among best-fit recovered parameters from 2000 simulations (obtained using full covariance matrix). \item{} Mean and scatter among best-fit recovered parameters from 2000 simulations (obtained using diagonal covariance matrix). \end{itemize}
+In what follows we compute constraints (i.e., recovered values and estimated errors) for the key cosmological parameters under different approximations and conditions.
+For both dark matter N-body (\textsc{Quijote}) and galaxy (\textsc{Patchy}) simulations we compute the four cases that are specified in Table \ref{tab:comparison_methods}.

-In particular, any non-optimal weighting is expected to produce uncertainties on the inferred parameters which are larger than those achievable with an optimal weighting.

-Moreover, the inferred posterior provided by the MCMC might not yield error bars that have the correct coverage properties \cite{sellentin2019debiasing}.
-On the other hand, the scatter among individual simulations' best-fit parameters is expected to have better coverage properties for a large enough number of simulations.
+Any non-optimal weighting is expected to produce uncertainties on the inferred parameters that are larger than those achievable with an optimal weighting.
+Moreover, the inferred posterior provided by the MCMC might not yield error-bars that have the correct coverage properties \cite{sellentin2019debiasing}.\footnote{The statistical concept of coverage refers to the probability that a confidence interval correctly contains the true values of the parameters being estimated.
+These confidence intervals do not necessarily coincide with the error-bars derived via MCMC---the \textit{credible intervals}---, which represent the probability range of parameters based on prior beliefs and observed data.} On the other hand, the scatter among individual simulations' best-fit parameters is expected to have better coverage properties for a large enough number of simulations.

-Throughout the following subsections, the diagonal covariance approximation is confirmed to be insufficient for analysis set-ups similar to the one in Section~\ref{sec: sims}.
+Throughout the following subsections, the diagonal covariance approximation is confirmed to underestimate the errors of the recovered cosmological parameters for analysis set-ups similar to the one in Section~\ref{sec: sims}.
 Section \ref{sec: approxs} tackles the intermediate case where not enough simulations are available in order to estimate or calibrate the full covariance matrix.
-There, other sparse matrix approximations to the full covariance matrix are then offered, along with their potential for providing a way of reducing the number of required simulations for estimating the covariance.
+There, other sparse matrix approximations to the full covariance matrix are then offered, along with their potential for reducing the number of required simulations for covariance estimation.